North Dakota judge won't block part of abortion law doctors say puts them at risk of prosecution

 “I think we have something that's very clear for physicians to see," she said.
 "I think it's common sense what we put in as far as the health exceptions, and it goes with the intent of the legislators, so I applaud this judge for reading into it and realizing that the authority lies with us, as far as writing the law, and interpreting it simply shouldn't be that hard for the physicians.”

-The Red River Women's Clinic sued the state last year after the U.S. Supreme Court's Dobbs decision, which overturned the court's landmark 1973 Roe v.
+The Red River Women's Clinic sued the state in 2022 after the U.S. Supreme Court's Dobbs decision, which overturned the court's landmark 1973 Roe v.
 Wade ruling establishing a nationwide right to abortion.

 The lawsuit targeted the state's since-repealed trigger ban — designed to go into effect immediately if the court overturned Roe v.
 Wade — as unconstitutional.
 The clinic moved from Fargo to neighboring Moorhead, Minnesota, where abortion is legal.

-Note: This story has been corrected to show that The Red River Women’s Clinic sued the state in 2022, not last year.